X-X-Liang/LIBDAR/README.md

 - Novel shock front reshaping algorithm that deals with multi-valued curves based on conservation of momentum.

+- Visualization of shock wave propagation in animation and selection of “shock-photos” at queried time instants.

 - Consideration of the finite compression of bubble content upon collapse via van der Waal’s hard core.

 - Implementation of extra hard core for studying nano-micro bubbles around gold nanoparticles or organic melanosome particles.